HelenELee/01-accessibility-challenge/README.md

 ## Credits

-Would like to thanks the instructors at UWA Bootcamp for their teaching with regard to accessibility.
+Would like to thank the instructors at UWA Bootcamp for their teaching with regard to accessibility.

 ## License